OpenZeppelin/openzeppelin-contracts-docs/docs/docs/learn-about-tokens.md

 Let's see what contracts OpenZeppelin provides for helping us work with ERC721:

 - The `IERC721`, `IERC721Metadata`, `IERC721Enumerable` interfaces are part of the [IERC721.sol](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/token/ERC721/IERC721.sol) file, which document the interfaces.
-An `ERC721Full` token combines all 3 interfaces for maximum compatibility.
 - [ERC721](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/token/ERC721/ERC721.sol) — is the full implementation of ERC721, and the contract you'll most likely be inheriting from.
 - [IERC721Receiver](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/token/ERC721/IERC721Receiver.sol) — in some cases, it's beneficial to be 100% certain that a contract knows how to handle ERC721 tokens (imagine sending an in-game item to an exchange address that can't send it back!).
 When using `safeTransferFrom()`, the contract checks to see that the receiver is an `IERC721Receiver`, which implies that it knows how to handle ERC721 tokens.
 If you're writing a contract that accepts 721 tokens, you'll want to implement this interface.
 - [ERC721Mintable] — like the ERC20 version, ERC721Mintable allows addresses with the `Minter` role to mint tokens.